094459/newsletter-oss-projects/README.md

 **s3-presignedurl-staticips-endpoint-with-cdk**

 [s3-presignedurl-staticips-endpoint-with-cdk](https://aws-oss.beachgeek.co.uk/3k5) this solution simplifies access to Amazon S3 by creating secure, custom presigned URLs for object downloads through a single endpoint with a unique domain and static IPs.
 The use case involves users following an IP and domain Allowlist firewall policy, limiting API access to specific domains and IPs.
 The architecture employs key AWS services, including AWS Global Accelerator, Amazon API Gateway, AWS Lambda, Application Load Balancer(ALB), VPC Endpoint, and Amazon S3.
 This design centralizes the API for generating presigned URLs and the S3 endpoint under a single domain, linked to an AWS Global Accelerator with two static IPs.
 Consequently, users can effortlessly request presigned URLs and download S3 objects through a unified domain endpoint with static IPs.
 This architecture is especially beneficial for customers with strict policies or compliance requirements, such as those in the public, medical, and finance sectors. (#184)

+**security-hub-compliance-analyzer**

+[security-hub-compliance-analyzer](https://aws-oss.beachgeek.co.uk/41s) this repo provides a compliance analysis tool which enables organisations to more quickly articulate their compliance posture and also generate supporting evidence artefacts.
+Security Hub Compliance Analyzer (SHCA) generates artefacts in support of Department of Defense Risk Management Framework (RMF) Information System accreditation.
+Utilising Amazon Web Services provided documentation, mapping NIST800-53-Rev-5 Controls to AWS Security Hub Security Control IDs, SHCA requests the current environment compliance from Security Hub and generates a zip file stored in Amazon S3 containing discrete artefacts in CSV, JSON, OCSF providing SecOps with artefacts to import into the RMF tool.(#202)

 **sigv4a-signing-examples**